keithalewis/papers/arxiv/um.md

 floor, no hedge is perfect.

 The Unified Model brings this real world problem to the forefront.
-It does not provide a solution, only a framework for a rigourous mathematical approach to understanding how to value, hedge, and manage the risk involved with trading actual market instruments.
+It does not provide a solution, only a framework for a rigorous mathematical approach to understanding how to value, hedge, and manage the risk involved with trading actual market instruments.